sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 {{site.data.terminal.prompt}} module spider LAMMPS/29Sep2021-kokkos-omp
 ```

-will printout the required modules to be loaded prior to the LAMMPS' one, which are `GCC/11.2.0`, `OpenMPI/4.1.1` for the `foss-2021b` toolchain.
+will print out the required modules to be loaded before the LAMMPS' one, which are `GCC/11.2.0`, `OpenMPI/4.1.1` for the `foss-2021b` toolchain.
 More options are available if the code is built with multiple compiler toolchains.
 See the correspondence between compiler toolchain names and versions of included libraries at [this page](https://docs.easybuild.io/en/latest/Common-toolchains.html).

 Finally, loading the `LAMMPS/29Sep2021-kokkos-omp` into the command line environment is invoked by